JeovaniMartinez/Android-Utils/docs/annotations/code-inspection-annotations.md

 #### <a href="/reference/-android%20-utils/com.jeovanimartinez.androidutils.annotations/-string-or-string-res/index.html" target="_blank"><b>[ Reference ]</b></a>

-Indicates that the expected value or object must be a data type String, Char (since it can be represented as String) or the ID of a string resource.
+Indicates that the expected value or object must be a data type String, Char (since it can be represented as String), or the ID of a string resource.
 For example: `'a'`, `"Hello"`, `R.string.demo`

 _Detection example in Android Studio:_